Yoga

 https://www.drugrehab.com/treatment/types-of-therapy/yoga/

-The tools yoga has to offer for ANY negative response to stress are AMAZING.
+The tools yoga has to offer for ANY negative response to stress, are AMAZING.
+We learn to access the witness mind (observer mind rather than unconsciously 'reacting'.
 We actually have a way to rewire our brain and create positive habits.
-Yoga can help overcome negative behavioural habits from relationship dynamics (which is most of us and a biggie) to drug and alcohol addiction which is more common that you'd think.
-I have been asked to share this link for it's great resources useful for anyone suffering from addiction or getting stuck in negative responses to stress, anxiety etc. Yoga includes some useful meditative techniques that help retrain our minds/rewire the brain, helping to change habitual patterns/cycles by using awareness and attitude of the Witness and opposites and presence of mind.
+It does take effort though and a deep resolve to change.
+Yoga can help overcome negative behavioral habits from relationship dynamics (which is most of us and a biggie) to drug and alcohol addiction which is more common that you'd think.
+I have been asked to share this link for it's great resources useful for anyone suffering from addiction.
+Yoga includes some useful meditative techniques that help retrain our minds/rewire the brain, helping to change habitual patterns/cycles by using awareness and attitude of the Witness and opposites and presence of mind.
 I offer practices which help you to do this.
-A few private sessions can be useful if you want to learn some tools and know how to do this yourself although I do occasionally use certain tools in the general classes too as they benefit us all.
-The link above has some interesting information about how yoga has been found to be helpful with managing addictive behaviour which applies to any habit we want to break.
-We use yoga and mindfulness and meditative practices to change negative behaviour and habits into positive.
-It's so exciting.
+A few private sessions can be useful if you want to learn some tools and know how to do this yourself although I do occasionally use certain tools in the general classes too as they benefit us all particuarly when related to stress and anxiety etc. The link above has some interesting information about how yoga has been found to be helpful with managing addictive behavior which applies to any habit we want to break.
+We use yoga and mindfulness and meditative practices to change negative behavior and habits into positive.
+It's so exciting that we have the power to mould our brain.

 Family weekends & personal RetrEATS